 If, however, you’re content to just keep reading, we’re content to keep entertaining.

 Stroganoff’s cookbook debut appeared in A Gift to Young Housewives by Elena Molokhovet, according to Wikipedia.
 Molokhovet’s cookbook was the most successful cookbook of its time, continuously revised from 1861-1904.
-Truly a treasure trove of information, with recipes ranging from suckling pig to vodka and tips ranging from cooking techniques to servant relations, this book was a definitive household resource.
-While once considered outdated, current versions emerged in 1992 and 2003.
+With recipes ranging from suckling pig to vodka and tips spanning cooking techniques to servant relations, this book was a definitive household resource.
+While once considered outdated, modern versions reemerged in 1992 and 2003.

 Check out the similarities and differences between stroganoff then and now.

 Stroganoff made its way to the United States during the time of World War II.
 At that time, Russian and Chinese immigrants started serving it in restaurants.
-It was a hit and became a popular dish in the 1950’s and remains popular in some American homes today.
+It was a hit!
+It gained household popularity in the 1950’s and remains a favorite in some American homes today.

 We’d love for you to weigh in: Is stroganoff popular in your home?
 How does your version differ?
 What are your thoughts on the origin and evolution of stroganoff?

 Did this post leave you hungry for more?
 If so, you'll want to check out "Our Kitchen."
 That's the room at Wolfe Stew where we serve ideas from Our Kitchen and ask you to share ideas from yours.

 - “A Gift to Young Housewives.”
 Wikipedia: The Free Encyclopedia, Wikimedia Foundation, Inc., 9 Jan.
 2020, en.wikipedia.org/wiki/A_Gift_to_Young_Housewives.
 Accessed 27 Feb.
 2020.